pratish2657-del/EduSphere/README.md

 The IDE communicates through a controlled bridge.

-Library security
+Library Security

-Library resources are intended to use private storage and signed URLs rather than exposing storage objects publicly.
+Library resources are intended to use private storage and signed URLs rather than publicly exposing storage objects.

-Marketplace security
+Marketplace Security

-Payment state should be confirmed server-side through payment-provider mechanisms/webhooks rather than trusting frontend payment status.
+Payment state should be confirmed server-side through payment-provider mechanisms and webhooks rather than trusting frontend payment status.

-Project Structure
+📁 Project Structure
-A simplified project structure is:

 EduSphere/
 ├── frontend/